Rail transport in Albania: Durrës–Pristina line

 Albania and Kosovo signed a memorandum of understanding (MoU) paving the way for the construction of a railway line that will link the Adriatic port of Durrës to Pristina, the capital of Kosovo.

 On 20 June 2022, both governments signed another agreement to build the railway track connecting Durrës and Pristina.
-The memorandum covers the feasibility study for the project that is expected to cost some €1.98 million.
-Of this total, Albania will contribute €1 million and Kosovo €980,000.
-The feasibility study will take 14 months.
+The memorandum covered the feasibility study for the project that was expected to cost some €1.98 million.
+Of this total, Albania would contribute €1 million and Kosovo €980,000.
+The feasibility study would take 14 months.
 In January 2024, the preliminary results of the feasibility study were released.
-The line is expected to mostly follow the Vorë–Hani i Hotit railway, up until Shkodër or another point, where it will branch off, reaching Gjakovë and continuing towards Pristina.
+The line was expected to mostly follow the Vorë–Hani i Hotit railway, up until Shkodër or another point, where it will branch off, reaching Gjakovë and continuing towards Pristina.

-The consortium selected to conduct the feasibility study which will decide the precise path of the line has until the end of 2024 to publish their results. were allocated in the Albanian government's 2024 budget for this study.
-The project is expected to cost in total.
+The consortium selected to conduct the feasibility study which would decide the precise path of the line had until the end of 2024 to publish their results. were allocated in the Albanian government's 2024 budget for this study.
+The project was expected to cost in total.

+In May 2026, the Albanian Government approved its transport strategy until 2030, with the Durrës–Pristina line as a priority.
+It was scheduled to cost Albania €750 million and was not expected to be completed in 2030.